zzzKairo/Kairo-Tweaks/TERMS.md

 ## Limitation of Liability

-The developer shall not be responsible for any damages resulting from the use of WinTweaks Pro, including but not limited to:
+The developer shall not be responsible for any damages resulting from the use of Kairo Tweaks, including but not limited to:

 * Data loss
 * Software issues